 From open path to degree student

-Xamk OUAS organizes open path studies that start once a year in August or September.
+Xamk OUAS organizes open path studies that start twice a year in August/September or January/February.
 The enrolment period is usually in the beginning of August / at the end of November.

 The idea of path studies is to study first year studies amongst degree students as a full member of the group.
 The aim is to complete a certain amount of credits during that first year.

 Xamk has following degree programmes that may offer study places for OUAS path students